telerik/ajax-docs/controls/combobox/functionality/filtering.md

 >note
 * Filtering is NOT case sensitive;
 *  **CheckBox** functionality is NOT supported in combination with filtering.
-The reason is that the CheckBox selection is different from thestandard RadComboBox's selection - there is no single selected item.
+The reason is that the CheckBox selection is different from the standard RadComboBox's selection - there is no single selected item.
 >